YuliaConstien/Cybergrooming_Detection_IM/README.md

 Follow the steps in xmlRoberta_all_Lang.ipynb in the MultiLing folder to reproduce the experiments and results for this setting

+Follow the steps in CGD_CheckList.ipynb in the CheckList folder to reproduce the capabilties tests

 Follow the steps in CGD_dataset_preprocessing.ipynb to reproduce the preprocessing of the dataset.

 Follow the steps in CGD_TranslatedData_preporcessing_json.ipynb to create the final datasets in all 4 languages in csv format